July 02, 2018

 Size: 59mm wide 53mm high MM: Bastian Bros

-R A Palmer set up Olympian Motors Company in 1917 to produce the 23 hp four-cylinder Olympian, which was initially offered in touring or roadster body styles and in a variety of colors.
+R A Palmer set up Olympian Motors Company in 1916 and bought the old Cartercar plant in Pontiac in early 1917 to produce his 23 hp four-cylinder Olympian, which was initially offered in touring or roadster body styles and in a variety of colors.
+In August 1917, the Olympian Motors Company announced that maroon, green, gray, blue and red were to be the standard colors for the Olympian touring car, giving the choice of color to the buyer.
+The Olympic roadster was to be finished in gray with black fenders.

-Production of the Olympian was stopped from early 1918 to early 1919 due to production for the war effort but continued again in 1919.
-However, there were financial problems and it was all over for the Olympian by early 1920.
+Production of the Olympian was stopped in 1918 due to production for the war effort but continued again in early 1919.
+However, there were financial and management problems and the Olympian Motors Company was sold to Otis Friend in early 1920.
+Otis Friend planned to continue to manufacture the Olympian car until his own car was ready.
+The Friend was introduced at the New York Automobile Show in January 1921.

 Emblems

-All Olympian radiator emblems displayed a triangle shape as part of the design.
+All known Olympian radiator emblems displayed a triangle shape as part of the design.

 This is a reproduction Olympian emblem ms

-The white and black enamel Olympian radiator emblem shown below is believed to have been used from about 1918.
-This emblem is very rare.
+This is a white and black enamel Olympian emblem This Olympian emblem is extremely rare.

-This is an Olympian radiator emblem (c1918) sam
+This is an Olympian emblem (dates unknown) sam

 Size: 60mm diameter MM: Unknown

-This emblem is also found finished in deep maroon, white and black enamel, see example below.
-This emblem is very rare and may have been used on Olympian cars finished in wine color.
+This Olympian emblem is also found finished in deep maroon, white and black enamel, see example below.
+This emblem is also extremely rare and may have been intended for use on Olympian cars finished in maroon color.

 Size: 60mm diameter MM: Unknown

-If you have detailed information about the dates of use of these emblems, please let me know so that this post can be updated.
+If you have any information about the dates of use of any of these Olympian emblems, please let me know so that this post can be updated.

 No comments: